Table of Contents

 Guest post by Tim Hordo - local connoisseur of vegan restaurants in Edmonton.

-As much as it’s fun to go to a non-vegan restaurant and offer the chef a challenge by asking them to prepare “your best vegan meal”, it’s nice to go somewhere and be able to just order anything and everything off the menu.
+As much as fun it is to go to a non-vegan restaurant and offer the chef a challenge by asking them to prepare “your best vegan meal”, it’s nice to go somewhere and be able to just order anything and everything off the menu.

-Luckily, there are several local spots serving up incredible vegan food.
+Luckily, there are several vegan restaurants in Edmonton serving up incredible vegan food.
 I’ve been vegan for about a year and a half, and have eaten at these restaurants at least a half dozen times each.
 So, in no particular order, here they are:

 Despite being located in the most questionable neighbourhood of all the restaurants listed in this review, it has one of the better atmospheres.
 Although, come to think of it, isn’t that always how it usually works?.